-Traditional Path Lights
+Traditional Path Light Fixtures

-Small Light Bollards
+Small Light Bollard Fixtures

 Just like path lights, you'll want to carefully consider the fixture placement to find the perfect balance of light.
 Learn more about using these bollards for driveways or wide paths here, or learn more about decorative light bollards here.

 If the path leading to your home has a wall or similar structure, illuminating the wall is a unique way to brighten the area.
 The gentle splashes of light help make the walkway more safe, secure, and inviting.

 The home pictured above has a wide front walkway with brick walls.
 The homeowners remodeled their front entrance to include seat walls.
 They wanted the lighting to create a warm and inviting yet safe entrance, so guests could see as they are coming and going.
 We were strategic with spacing the light, not too much but enough where it makes sense.
 The key to installing this application was working with the other contractors involved in the project during the planning and installation phase.